The most common addiction across the nation

 People, places, activities, objects, and situations

-With continued substance abuse the brain will stop producing this brain chemical that enables pleasure..
+With continued substance abuse the brain will stop producing this brain chemical that enables pleasure

-Dopamine
+What is Dopamine

-What are 2 ways of improving your self-esteem?
+2 ways of improving your self-esteem

-Learning a new sills, new interests/activities, writing/reading, positive affirmations etc
+What is learning a new sills, new interests/activities, writing/reading, positive affirmations etc

 Psychosis